Red Lodge, Montana: Government

-Red Lodge is the county seat of Carbon County and is an incorporated city, governed via the mayor/council system.
+Red Lodge is an incorporated city.
+It operates on a Charter Form of Government.
 There are six members of the city council, elected from one of three wards of roughly equal population.
 There are two council members from each ward.
-The mayor is elected in a citywide vote.
+The mayor is elected in a citywide vote and serves 2 years.

 Education

 Red Lodge is served by three public schools: Mountain View Elementary School, Roosevelt Middle School, and Red Lodge High School.
-They are known as the Rams.
+For the 2021-2022 school year, there were 319 students enrolled in kindergarten to 8th grade.
+The high school, 9th to 12th grade, had 180 students.
+The team name for Red Lodge schools is the Rams.

 Red Lodge Carnegie Library serves the area.

 The Yellowstone Bighorn Research Association's Geology Field Station is located south of Red Lodge.

 Outdoor recreation

 Red Lodge is well known for many outdoor recreation opportunities: skiing, mountain biking, fly fishing, and backpacking are nearby.
-In April it is host to a popular triathlon called the Peaks to Prairie.
+They are home to the national skijoring finals.

 Infrastructure

+U.S. Route 212 runs through the town from north to south.
+South of town it becomes Beartooth Highway, a National Scenic Byway.
+Montana Highway 78 enters west of town from Columbus to the north.
+Secondary Highway 308 connects the town east to Belfry.

-Red Lodge Airport is a public use airport located one mile (1.85 km) northwest of town.
+Red Lodge Airport is a public use airport located adjacently on the (1.85 km) westside of town.
+The nearest commercial airport is Billings Logan International Airport.

+The Beartooth Billings Clinic provides medical care for the area.
+Services include emergency, same-day care, mental health and primary care.